Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Simulation studies

-As mentioned above, for this scenario, the number of cells ($N$) varies while we fix $G=120$ and all other parameters and hyperparameters according to the setting in Table \ref{t:SC1_ZINB1}.

-We can observe from Figure \ref{f:SC1_ZINB1-phi-pi} and Supplementary Tables 81 and 82 that the estimates of $\pi_k$ and $\phi_k$ are close to their true values, and as $N$ increases, the standard deviations decrease.
+In Scenario 1, the number of subjects ($N$) varies while we fix $G=120$ and all other parameters and hyperparameters according to the setting in Table \ref{t:SC1_ZINB1}.
+We can observe from Figure \ref{f:SC1_ZINB1-phi-pi} and Supplementary Tables 84 and 85 that the estimates of $\pi_k$ and $\phi_k$ are close to their true values, and as $N$ increases, the standard deviations decrease.
 The MSEs for the estimates of the rate parameters decrease as $N$ increases (see Table \ref{t:SC1_ZINB1-mu}).
-Furthermore, as shown in Figure \ref{f:SC1_ZINB1-nu} and Supplementary Table 83 , for both clusters, the bias and the variance in the estimation of the size parameter decrease as $N$ increases.
-Finally, computing time increases when $N$ increases (see Table 84 and Figure 46 in the Supplementary Material), and V-measures for all data sets are equal to one.
+Furthermore, as shown in Figure \ref{f:SC1_ZINB1-nu} and Supplementary Table 86 , for both clusters, the bias and the variance in the estimation of the size parameter decrease as $N$ increases.
+Finally, computing time increases when $N$ increases (see Table 87 and Figure 47 in the Supplementary Material), and V-measures for all data sets are equal to one.